shazi7804/ems/README.md

 vi /etc/ems/site-conf.d/mysite.conf
 ```

 - Type     You can sort site types.
 - Alias    Set your site alias login.
 - Server   Display hostname for identification.
 - User     The remote user name.
 - Port     The remote port.
-- IP		Tje remote ip or domain.
+- IP       The remote ip or domain.